The Digital Turn in the Sciences and Humanities

 - Link auf PDF-DateiDFG Guidelines on the Handling of Research Data (in German only)

-- Interner Link mit AnkerSubject-specific Recommendations on the Handling of Research Data
+- Interner Link mit AnkerSubject-specific Recommendations on the Handling of Research Data (in German only)

 - Interner Link mit AnkerDFG Statement on the Establishment of cOAlition S